DoreenRiepel/starter-hugo-academic/content/publication/24_BRRA/index.md

 ---
-title: "Count Corruptions, Not Users: Improved Tightness for Signatures, Encryption and Authenticated Key Exchange"
+title: "The Concrete Security of Two-Party Computation: Simple Definitions, and Tight Proofs for PSI and OPRFs"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Mihir Bellare
+- Rishabh Ranjan
 - Doreen Riepel
-- Stefano Tessaro
-- Yizhao Zhang
+- Ali Aldakheel

 # Author notes (optional)
 # author_notes: